 Behind the main statue is a small museum containing a wide variety of Phoenix relics unearthed throughout former Chu territory.
-In the central hallway I came across the original relic used as the model for the large Phoenix statue.
-While it wasn’t uncovered here, it was presented laying within in a replica of the tomb in which it was originally discovered
+In the central hallway, I came across the original relic used as the model for the large Phoenix statue.
+While it wasn’t uncovered here, it was presented laying within in a replica of the tomb in which it was originally found.

 Also in the central hallway was a standing Phoenix with antlers, and a bronze drum in between a pair of Phoenixes, both standing atop tigers.